section-engineering-education/engineering-education/content/articles/testing-angular-app-with-protractor-and-jasmine/index.md

 An expectation of a test case with an original result can either be true or false.

 #### It
-`it()` in a nutshell is a function that includes executable code to carry out the required test.
+`it()` in a nutshell, is a function that includes executable code to carry out the required test.

-Since Jasmine is a JavaScript testing framework, the variable scope applies in the same way it does with vanilla JavaScript codes.
+Since Jasmine is a JavaScript testing framework, the variable scope applies in the same way it does with vanilla JavaScript code.

 A variable defined within a function is local and visible only with that particular function.
 This helps in data sharing within `it()` blocks.

-If you want to share data between other test blocks just use a global variable.
+If you want to share data between other test blocks, just use a global variable.

 #### Expect
-They are functions that take in the resultant and the expected value.
-These functions determine if a test is successful or a failure.
+Expects are functions that take in the resultant and the expected value.
+These functions determine if a test is a success or a failure.

 #### Matchers
-A matcher is an implementation of a boolean outcome i.e., the result of a matcher confirms if something is either true or it is false.
+A matcher is an implementation of a boolean outcome i.e. the result of a matcher confirms if something is either true or false.

 In this case, it checks the outcome of the expectation against a given outcome/value.
 This determines if a test case passes or fails.